mtkurbucz/geeLite/README.md

 Rscript cli/run_geelite.R
 ```

+## Further documentation

+A pdf manual with additional documentation and html file with example use are provided in [/docs/](./docs/).

 ## Acknowledgments

 Funding by the World Bank’s Food Systems 2030 (FS2030) Multi-Donor Trust Fund program (TF0C0728 and TF0C7822) is gratefully acknowledged.
 We thank Andres Chamorro and Ben P. Stewart for code testing and comments, as well as Steve Penson, David Newhouse and Alia J. Aghjanian for helpful comments and input.
 This paper reflects the views of the authors and does not reflect the official views of the World Bank, its Executive Directors, or the countries they represent.
 This paper reflects the views of the authors, and does not reflect the official views of the World Bank, its Executive Directors, or the countries they represent.